slink-go/void/README.md

   }
 }
 ```
-(i.e. each field, which should be mapped to context, should be mentioned in mapping file with related context (header name) field)
+i.e. each field, which should be mapped to context, should be mentioned in mapping file with related context field (header name)

 So in our example following request headers will be set:
 ```text